Structural properties of semilinear SPDEs driven by cylindrical stable processes: Introduction

-In Proposition \ref{bo1} we give if and only if conditions under which $X$, the solution of (\ref{li}), takes values in $H$, and establish its basic properties like measurability and markovianity.
+In Proposition \ref{bo1} we give if and only if conditions under which $X$, the solution of (\ref{li}), takes values in $H$, and establish its measurability and markovianity.
 Then we deal with the time regularity of trajectories.
 The main result here is Theorem \ref{kw}, which establishes stochastic continuity of the solution and integrability of its trajectories.
-Better regularity, like right or left continuity of trajectories is established here in very special cases and is an open question for general equations.
+Better regularity, like right or left continuity of trajectories is established here in very special cases and { is an open question for general equations}.
 Note that in \cite{FR} it is proved that trajectories of $(X_t^x)$ are c\`adl\`ag only in some enlarged Hilbert space $U$ containing $H$.
 This lack of time regularity introduces additional difficulties into the theory (see also Proposition 9.4.4 in \cite{PeZ}).
 We establish also irreducibility of the solution.
 Theorem \ref{ass} gives conditions under which all transition laws of $X$ are equivalent and establishes a formula for the densities.
 Moreover (see Theorem \ref{grad}) under the assumptions of Theorem \ref{ass}, the transition semigroup corresponding to $X$ is not only strong Feller but transforms bounded measurable functions onto Fr\'echet differentiable functions with continuous derivative.
 Important gradient estimates are established as well.
+Theorems on Ornstein-Uhlenbeck processes are based on results about stable measures established in Section 3.